garden-io/garden/docs/using-garden/config-templates.md

 }
 ```

 This simple schema says the `containerPort` and `servicePort` inputs are required, and that you can optionally set a `replicas` value as well.
-Any JSON Schema with `"type": "object"` is supported, and users can add any parameters that templated modules should specify.
-These could be ingress hostnames, paths, or really any flags that need to be customizable per module.
+Any JSON Schema with `"type": "object"` is supported, and users can add any parameters that templated actions and modules should specify.
+These could be ingress hostnames, paths, or really any flags that need to be customizable per action or module.

 These values can then be referenced using `${inputs.*}` template strings, anywhere under the `configs` and `modules` fields.